DouglasGorges/purespectrum/README.md

-# PureApp Library
+# Book Comet
 ## A complete library app
-PureApp looks to be a full library manager.
+Book Comet looks to be a full library manager.
 For now, it just show the books registered on and, on that, you can update it or delete it and also add a new one.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.